Genivia/ugrep/README.md

            -k, --column-number
                   The column number of a matched pattern is displayed in front  of the  respective  matched  line,  starting at column 1.
-Tabs are expanded before columns are counted.
+Tabs are expanded when columns are counted.

            -L, --files-without-match
                   Only the names of files not containing selected lines are  writ-